Bango1999/S3/README.md

 ## Installation

-install nodejs and npm if not already done<br />
+- install nodejs and npm if not already done<br />
-cd to repo<br />
+- cd to repo<br />
-npm update<br />
+- 'npm update'<br />
-npm start
+- 'npm start' or 'node cron.js' or run from one of the BAT files (WINDOWS ONLY)

 ## API Reference

-/api/dcs/slmod/update -> sends POST json to server<br />
+- /api/dcs/slmod/update -> accepts POST JSON content
-/api/web/fetch -> sends POST json to client
+- /api/web/fetch -> sends POST JSON content to client

 ## License